OvAlexander/YoutubePlaylistELO/README.md

 * googleapiclient version:

 ## Setup
-To run this project, install it locally using git:
+To run this project, install it locally using git
+In the main directory add an .env file with the following:
+* temp
+* temp
+* temp
 ```
-add .env file with the following:

 $ cd ../YoutubePlaylistELO
 $ python main.py
 ```